Brown-University-Library/geodata_map_inventory/README.md

 - connected insert to the table display, and got remove selected to be functional
 - the insert and remove methods confirm that the remote database was changed appropriately before proceeding
 - debugged the issue that prevented button-binding in a for loop
-- added a "sign-in" drop down for users to enter initials on each runtime, which are saved locally
+- added a "sign-in" drop down for users to select initials on each runtime based on a local csv
 - worked around floats issue by reading everything as strings and sorting by key
 - changed "we have multiple" to just a duplicate checkbox (not necessary to store quantities)
 - added a section of the GUI for displaying messages of success or error